-Some of the finest and most attractive public spaces to be found in the English capital are undoubtedly the city’s many squares, with a wide selection of fantastic attractions that are unique to each.
+Some of the finest and most attractive public spaces to be found in the English capital are undoubtedly the London’s many squares, with a wide selection of fantastic attractions that are unique to each.

 Visitors to London who are hoping to see as much of the city as possible during their stay should plan their getaway to include at least a few of these wonderful destinations, with many offering a rich and interesting history for guests to explore.